cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 3-3.md

 - **Tasks For Next Week:**
   - meet with Arsal to create dockerfile for frontend & backend container
   - create database schema
   - meet with Rayyan to refine the API spec
+  - create basic backend server
+  - create controller/service for assignments
+  - look into resume parsing
+  - think about matching algorithm

 ### Sophie Tran
 - **Total Hours Worked: 3**